reactjs/react.dev/README.md

 ## Translation

-If you are interesting in translating `reactjs.org`, please join the Crowdin.
+If you are interested in translating `reactjs.org`, please join the Crowdin.

 * [Crowdin - React](https://crowdin.com/project/react)